Trail Studio Photo Printing & Framing Service – FAQ (About the printing-file)

+But here’s some basic knowledge about resolution.
 Unit of resolution is dpi(ppi) – dot(pixel) per inch.
 It can be calculated by dividing one side of the file(in pixel) by the same side of the print-size(in inch).
-E.g., if the length of your file is 2160px, and you want to print it at 30”, 2160/30=72dpi.
+E.g., if the length of your file is 2160px, and if you want to print it at 30”, 2160/30=72dpi print-resolution.

 3. What is image aspect-ratio?

 Image aspect-ratio is length:height proportion of the image.
 It is 3:2 for 135-format, APS-C cameras; 4:3 for 120-format, 4/3 and most smartphone cameras.